How Dual Pricing Benefits Financial Institutions’ Commercial Customers

 The Difference between Dual Pricing and Surcharging

 Dual pricing refers to charging customers two different prices, oftentimes a cash price and card price with payment fees built in.
 This is often done to save on the fees associated with processing card payments.
-Surcharging, on the other hand, refers to adding an additional fee to a customer's total purchase price if they choose to pay with a credit or debit card.
+Surcharging, on the other hand, refers to adding an additional fee to a customer's total purchase price if they choose to pay with a credit.
 This is typically done to cover the cost of card processing fees.
-In summary, dual pricing is a way to give customers a choice to pay with cash, while surcharging is a way to pass on the cost of card processing fees to customers who choose to pay with a credit or debit card.
+In summary, dual pricing is a way to give customers a choice to pay with cash, while surcharging is a way to pass on the cost of card processing fees to customers who choose to pay with a credit.

 Implementation of Dual Pricing